Soccer 11v11 Game Rules

 • If a player accumulates 6 yellow cards in the regular season, they are issued a two game suspension.
 Cards are wiped out at the end of the regular season, however, if a player accumulates their 6th yellow in the last regular season game, they must sit out their first two playoff games.

-SIN BIN (Yellow Card + Temporary Dismissal)
+Sin Bin (Yellow Card + Temporary Dismissal)

 • If a player receives a Yellow card for dissent by word or action directed towards the referee, the player will receive the Yellow card AND be directed towards the "Sin-Bin" and temporarily dismissed.
 The referee will indicate a temporary dismissal by showing a Yellow card and then clearly pointing with both arms to the players bench.